Cellular $E_k$-algebras: Contexts for category theory

 \section{Contexts for category theory}

-To make the theory of sifted monads go through smoothly, $\sfS$ needs to be endowed with certain structures satisfying certain conditions, as discussed in this section.
+To make the theory of sifted monads go through smoothly, the category $\sfS$ in which we work needs to be endowed with certain structures satisfying certain conditions, as discussed in this section.
 We shall also explain the contexts we shall work for the remainder of this paper.